manuelsousa7/hondt-fp/README.md

-# Hondt - Fundamentos da Programação
+# Hondt - 1st Project (University of Lisbon)

-Prrojeto para calcular deputados na assembleia da Republica utilizando o método de Hondt
+This project was programmed to...

-# Detalhes - Projeto
+# Details - Project

-Linguagem: Python
+Language: Python

-Desenvolvido por:
+Developed by:
 - Manuel Sousa (84740)
 - Tiago Novais